theresearchai/vehicle_routing_rl_2/README.md

    [4] Weights & Biases – Developer Tools for ML, www.wandb.com/

    [5] Proximal policy optimization¶. (n.d.).
 Retrieved March 04, 2021, from https://spinningup.openai.com/en/latest/algorithms/ppo.html

+* The repository contains experiments for CVRP as well as other types of problems.
+Please refer to the tranining commands for CVRP